What Is Realtor Commission?

 SHARE

-Realtor commission is the payment real estate agents earn for helping buyers or sellers close on a home sale.
-It’s typically a percentage of the home’s sale price and is paid from the seller’s proceeds at closing.
+Realtor commission is the payment real estate agents earn for helping buy or sell a home.
+It’s usually a percentage of the sale price and comes out of the seller’s proceeds at closing.

-Recent legal changes are reshaping how commissions are negotiated, making it more important than ever to understand how they work.
+Recent legal changes are reshaping how commissions are negotiated, so it’s more important than ever to understand them.
+Below, we cover how realtor commissions work, the typical costs, and what services agents provide for their fee.

-Just looking to save on realtor fees?
-Clever Real Estate can help you compare realtors who offer full-service support for just 1.5%.
-Fill out this quick form to get matched with top-rated agents today!
+Want to save on realtor fees?
+Clever Real Estate can help you compare seller's agents who offer full service for just 1.5%.
+Answer 5 short questions to get matched with top-rated agents today!

 How realtor commission works

 Realtors aren't paid a salary like other professions.
-Most agents work on 100% commission basis.
+Most agents work on a 100% commission basis.

-Importantly, realtor commissions are 100% negotiable, and successfully negotiating your agent's fee can yield significant savings when selling your home.
+Realtor commissions are negotiable, and successfully negotiating your agent's fee can yield significant savings when selling your home.

 Remember that realtor fees don't include closing costs, such as transfer taxes and title insurance, which can add 1–3% to both the buyer’s and seller’s closing expenses.